It seems there’s nothing we won’t do in the pursuit of beauty.

 - avoid any heat treatments, such as sauna or swimming, until the skin has fully settled down

 - avoid taking anti-inflammatory medications for several days, as they could interfere with your body’s healing process

 - let your skin breathe; do not put on makeup for the first 48 hours and then only use mineral makeup using clean makeup brushes

 - give your skin time to heal; dryness, scaling, redness, and swelling may last for several days, depending on the depth of penetration of the needles

-- your barrier function has been disrupted, so post-procedure, you may experience mild erythema, bruising, and some mild edema; all of which should subside within 48 hours
+- your barrier function has been disrupted, so post-procedure, you may experience mild erythema, bruising, and some mild oedema; all of which should subside within 48 hours

-- do not wash or touch your face – leave it for 48 hours and do not use any harsh products, actives, and other such chemicals, as your skin will be highly sensitive following the procedure
+- do not wash or touch your face – leave it for 48 hours and do not use any harsh products, actives, and other such chemicals, as your skin will be susceptible following the procedure

 - because the outer layer of your skin has been disrupted, it will be sensitive to the sun.
-Avoid direct sun exposure for a month, as the stratum corneum (outer layer) takes 28 days to repair itself from the mechanical injury of micro-needling.
-If that is not feasible try to avoid the sun for the first week of healing
+Avoid direct sun exposure for a month, as the stratum corneum (outer layer) takes 28 days to repair itself from micro-needling’s mechanical injury.
+If that is not feasible, try to avoid the sun for the first week of healing

 The healing process